12 Things to Do in Salt Lake City

 For an aprés-conference drink, head over to the Beerhive, which has a long list of mainstream and microbrew beers on tap.
 It also has wings, burgers, and an assortment of other bar food, and was rated one of the top bars in Salt Lake City.

-With its stunning beauty and diverse array of landscapes, you’ll find something to suit you whether you want to hike, bike or camp.
-If you don't have time for a hike, consider taking a drive up here anyway.
+With its stunning beauty and diverse array of landscapes, you’ll find something to suit you whether you want to hike, picnic or simply stop and sightsee.
 The 37-mile Mount Nebo Scenic Byway offers stunning views of the Utah and Nephi valleys.

 Want to go skydiving, but aren’t keen on heights, then iFLY Utah is one way to get your wings.
 The 12-foot wind tunnel has speeds of up to 150 miles per hour, giving you the thrill without the spill.
 It’s also a great way to prepare for a big jump or just get a taster of what a skydive might be like.
 Plus, it’s kid-friendly.
 Children 3 years+ are welcome to have a go.
 You’ll have a professional instructor to help you learn the ropes before you jump in.

 The Big Cottonwood Canyon Scenic Drive is a 15-mile route that takes about an hour to drive.
-Along the drive, you'll pass picnic areas, hiking trails, rock climbing areas and mountain bike areas.
+Along the drive, you'll pass picnic areas, hiking trails, rock climbing areas and more.
 Look for Doughnut Falls, the canyon's most popular winter hike.

 If you have two hours, one of the country's most gorgeous drives winds through Provo Canyon.
 It will expose you to jagged rock formations in the rock walls, and an overlook for Bridal Veil Falls.
 The drive passes through Heber Valley, home to the historic Heber Valley Railroad and cross-country skiing trails from the Salt Lake City Olympics.
 And you can loop back up through historic Park City on your way back to Salt Lake City.